 If using a specific version, make sure to change the

-tag to your version.
+latesttag to your version.

-to save the file, and ctrl+X
+For nano, use ctrl+O and then press Enter to save the file, and ctrl+X to close.

 Service file change